isomerpages/mlaw-corp/news/press-releases/_posts/2019-01-14-new-bill-introduced-to-strengthen-the-prevention-of-money-laundering-and-terrorism-financing-for-the-precious-stone-and-precious-metals-dealers-sector.md

 7. Regulated dealers must register with the Registrar.
 The Registrar may refuse to grant or renew registration under various circumstances, e.g. if the dealer is not a fit and proper person in the opinion of the Registrar.
 Registered dealers are required to abide by the conditions of registration.

 {:start="8"}
 8. Regulated dealers will also be required to comply with the following measures:

-1. Dog
-    a.
-German Shepherd
-    b.
-Belgian Shepherd
-        a.
-Malinois
-        b.
-Groenendael
-        c.
-Tervuren
-2. Cat
-    1. Siberian
-    2. Siamese

- <u>some text</u>

-1. Item A
-2. Item B
-* Item 2.1
-* Transaction-based requirements, including filing cash transaction reports; filing suspicious transaction reports; performing customer due diligence (CDD) measures; and keeping records of transactions for which CDD measures are performed and information obtained through CDD measures; and

-1. Dog
-    1. Transaction-based requirements, including filing cash transaction reports; filing suspicious transaction reports; performing customer due diligence (CDD) measures; and keeping records of transactions for which CDD measures are performed and information obtained through CDD measures; and
-    2. Belgian Shepherd
-        1. Transaction-based requirements, including filing cash transaction reports; filing suspicious transaction reports; performing customer due diligence (CDD) measures; and keeping records of transactions for which CDD measures are performed and information obtained through CDD measures; and
-        2. Groenendael
-        3. Tervuren

-   &nbsp;a. <ins>Transaction-based requirements</ins>, including filing cash transaction reports; filing suspicious transaction reports; performing customer due diligence (CDD) measures; and keeping records of transactions for which CDD measures are performed and information obtained through CDD measures; and
+    * <ins>Transaction-based requirements</ins>, including filing cash transaction reports; filing suspicious transaction reports; performing customer due diligence (CDD) measures; and keeping records of transactions for which CDD measures are performed and information obtained through CDD measures; and

-   &nbsp;
-   &nbsp;b. <ins>Entity-based requirements</ins>, including conducting ML/TF risk assessments posed by its customers and transactions; and putting in place internal policies, procedures and controls to mitigate these risks amongst other requirements.
+    * <ins>Entity-based requirements</ins>, including conducting ML/TF risk assessments posed by its customers and transactions; and putting in place internal policies, procedures and controls to mitigate these risks amongst other requirements.

 {:start="9"}
 9. Contravention of these requirements will be punishable by a range of administrative and criminal penalties, including the suspension or cancellation of registration.